 AAA Editor Notes

 Maymont is at 2201 Shields Lake Dr. Part public park, part museum, this beautiful 100-acre property is a treasured gem among Richmonders.
 Popular with picnicking couples and parents toting young kids, the lush site boasting rolling hills and sunny meadows was bequeathed to the city in 1925.
 Prior to that, it was the country estate of James and Sallie Dooley, who purchased the land in 1886; typifying Gilded Age opulence, their residence, Maymont Mansion, was finished in 1893.
-Other historical buildings also are on-site, including a three-story stone barn and a water tower.
+Other historical buildings also are on-site, including a stone barn and a water tower.

 Guided tours are available.
 Picnicking is permitted.
 Food is available.